Dan-tb/Book-recommender-system/README.md

 # Book-recommender-system
-i explored ways of creating different solutions to recommending books to Readers
+I explored ways of creating different solutions to recommending books to Readers